We have compiled some of the most common questions we get from our customers and shared the answers here.

 Q: How much does a pool cost?

 A: This is a tricky question and one that most pool builders will stay away from answering.
-Above you will see there are 4 main factors that go into the cost of a pool.
-In general, the lowest cost concrete pool that measures 12 feet wide by 25 feet long will cost around $50,000 to install from beginning to end.
-When you start adding in extra items like a patio, a spa, an outdoor kitchen, increasing the size or selecting materials that cost more, this cost could easily go to $75,000 up to $150,000.
+Above, you will see there are 4 main factors that go into the cost of a pool.
+In general, the lowest cost concrete pool that measures 12 feet wide by 25 feet long will cost around $55,000 to install from beginning to end.
+When you start adding in extra items like a patio, a spa, an outdoor kitchen, increasing the size or selecting materials that cost more, this cost could easily go to $75,000 or higher.
 The best way to determine the cost of a pool is to have a Project Concierge come out and do a free consultation, design and quick quote to give you an idea of what your dream outdoor space could cost.

 Q: What is the difference between a fiberglass pool and a concrete pool?